Hhbecker/LynxFileEncryption/README.md

 Also note that it is standard practice for every header file is to define a macro of the same name (IN CAPS), and enclose the entire header between #ifndef, #endif.
 In C, this prevents a header from getting #included twice.
 This is known as the "internal include guard" (with thanks to Story Teller for pointing that out).
 All system headers such as stdio.h include an internal include guard.
 All user defined headers should also include an internal include guard as shown in the example below.

-#### Using inode data for seed
-The inode (index node) is a data structure in a Unix-style file system that describes a file-system object such as a file or a directory.
-Each inode stores the attributes and disk block locations of the object's data.[1]
-File-system object attributes may include metadata (times of last change,[2] access, modification), as well as owner and permission data.[3]

-#### Issues
-seed is set by file timestamp which is changed if file is edited by vim because vim creates a new file each time you edit.

-filename generator separates file extension by finding first "." character so if there are more than one "." characters in a filename it will change the filename incorrectly.

-It can take non .txt files which I think is a problem?

-"GetFileInfo fileName.txt | sed -n 5p | cut -d ':' -f 4 > seedTemp.txt"

-xxd -b testDir/test.bin | cut -d: -f 2 | sed 's/  .*//'

-grep

-#### cut
-Divide a file into several parts.

-sed

-awk

-The leaks command line tool is a possible valgrind alternative

-### integrating Java and C

-Split them in independent parts and develop independently.
-I assume that your main program is written in Java and C is used for some low-level hardware glue.
-If I am correct, than I advise you to:
-1. create a library in C
-2. test it using Check (an excellent unit test framework for C)
-3. use JNI to access this library from Java